 The conceptual framework in the dissertation is a road map that provides information about the way the researcher will perform an investigation.
 It represents the action that needs to be taken to achieve the desired objective of the study.
-Conceptual Framework in a dissertation is basically an understanding of the researcher about the way different variables of the study link together.
+A conceptual framework in a dissertation is an understanding of the researcher about the way different variables of the study link together.

 The researcher generally utilizes the Dissertation conceptual framework for illustrating the thing which intends to identify by performing research on a particular topic.
-It is the framework which helps in the way different variables that you are thinking about relates to each other.
+It is the framework that helps in the way different variables that you are thinking about related to each other.
 Before starting to execute research you should first construct a conceptual framework.

 How to design a conceptual framework for a Dissertation?

-The 5 steps of designing a conceptual framework for research in particular Dissertation Topic are:
+The 5 steps of designing a conceptual framework for research on a particular Dissertation Topic are: